'12 Years' Oscar a golden ticket for box office, DVD sales

 Last year, Warner Bros. added nearly 200 theaters the weekend after "Argo" won best picture, even though the Ben Affleck film had been playing on the big screen for five months and its DVD was already on sale.

-The film collected nearly $8 million in theatre ticket sales over the next month, according to the tracking site Box Office Mojo, boosting its overall box office by 5 percent.
+The film collected nearly $8 million in theater ticket sales over the next month, according to the tracking site Box Office Mojo, boosting its overall box office by 5 percent.

 Fox Searchlight intends to release "12 Years a Slave" on Blu-ray disc on Tuesday, while the film is still playing in about 340 U.S. theaters.
 It also is on the big screen in 56 foreign territories.
 The studio has not yet said whether it might bring the film to more theaters after the Oscars.